brpaz/ansible-role-swarm_postgres/README.md

 # Ansible Docker Swarm PostgreSQL Role

-> An Ansible role to deploy a PostgreSQL service to a Docker Swarm cluster with support for user management, database creation, and pg_dump backups with rclone remote storage.
+> An Ansible role to deploy a PostgreSQL service to a Docker Swarm cluster with support for user management, database creation, pg_dump backups with rclone remote storage, and WAL-G continuous archiving with S3/Backblaze B2 for point-in-time recovery.

 ## Requirements